Doina: Current status

 While at the beginning of the 20th century, the doina was the most common type of peasant song (in some areas the only type), today it has almost completely disappeared from peasant life, as most peasant music has.
-This process has been accentuated during the communist era, with the rise of the new, so-called "popular music", bringing a new style of performance that diluted the peasant styles.
+This process has been accelerated during the communist era, with the rise of the new, so-called "popular music", bringing a new style of performance that diluted the peasant styles.

 The doina is still, however, common in the repertoire of the lăutari from Ardeal and Banat regions.

-In 1976 the BBC religious television programme The Light of Experience took Gheorge Zamfir’s recording of "Doina De Jale" as its theme tune.
+In 1976 the BBC religious television programme The Light of Experience took Gheorge Zamfir’s recording of "Doina de jale" as its theme tune.
 Epic Records released the song as a single and made it to number four in the UK charts.

 In 2009 the doina has been included in the UNESCO list of Intangible Cultural Heritage.